alexanderneville/docs/maths/number-systems.md

 non-negative Integers, including $0$.

 The _natural numbers_ are those used with the purpose of counting or ordering.
-In the sentence _\"There are 7 continents.\"_ the natural number 7 is used to count items, it is used as a _cardinal_.
-In the sentence _\"Europe is the sixth largest continent by area.\"_ the natural number **six** is used to express Europe\'s position in amongst some items, it is used as an _ordinal_.
+In the sentence _"There are 7 continents."_ the natural number 7 is used to count items, it is used as a _cardinal_.
+In the sentence _"Europe is the sixth largest continent by area."_ the natural number **six** is used to express Europe's position in amongst some items, it is used as an _ordinal_.

 Depending on context, the set of natural numbers may or may not include zero.
 In computer science, zero is an important element of the set of